wilvk/blog-hugo/content/posts/troubleshooting-a-dotnet-vim-plugin.md

 __Read closely__ - Read the docs carefully - going back to the omnisharp-vim docs it clearly states that it must be run on mono.
 I must have skimmed over this in my initial research of the problem.
 The problem was that the version I was using didn't have the asp.net libraries.

+__The code never lies__ - Getting to the bottom of the problem required understanding what was possible with the plugin and what was not.

 __Have patience__ - It took me about a day to figure all this out but through perseverence, there comes a solution.

 *Happy vimming!*

+# TODO:

+Link to omnisharp-vim only targeting Mono
+Diagram of vim - omnisharp-vim - omnisharp-roslyn - Mono
+Finish understanding